memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 ### Reviewing *phandle-array*s

-Properties of type `phandle-array` are heavily used in devicetrees.
+Properties of type `phandle-array` are heavily used in Devicetrees.
 Since we now have one at hand with our *Blinky* example, let's use it to review what we've learned about `phandle-array`s - practice and repetition is the key to learning new concepts!
 The `/leds/led0` is defined in the board's DTS file as follows:

 `(reduced) zephyr/boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840.dts`
 ```dts